-At Wednesday’s Harbor Management Commission meeting, Frank Mazza, the former chair of the commission gave an update of the Mianus dredge project, which he said is almost competed.
+At the December Harbor Management Commission meeting, Frank Mazza, the former chair of the commission, gave an update of the Mianus dredge project, which he said was almost competed.

 “They are saying they’ll finish at the end of this month,” he said.

 “They don’t have to dredge under the bridge, it’s probably 9 or 10 ft, “Mazza said.

 Mazza said that unfortunately, one of the two dredges broke down and was out of commission for two weeks while it was being repaired.